Roy Keane, the antichrist, and Sunderland AFC

 by the way i still rtemember the old roker park and i have seats for sale.

-9. karl aisbitt responds:
+9. karl aisbitt says:

 well lads here we are in april 2008 and it looks like roy has proved everyone wrong ,,, what i really like is the way the sunderland board kept its nerve through the dark times when sunderland was struggling unlike some other teams who sacked their manager in a flash.. i may be proven very wrong by roy in years to come but i can honestly see great things coming from the sol in 5-10 years if the same infrastructure is still in place.. well done nial and co and of course mr keano…

-10. JackP responds:
+10. JackP says:

 I would disagree with “Roy has proved everyone wrong”.
 He’s kept Sunderland up — barring a probability breakdown — but I think he’s not done anything to indicate he’s a managerial great.